microsoft/ContosoTraders/docs/Setup-instructions overall.md

 7. Click on Role Assignments to see the list of users and their roles.
 8. If the desired user account is not having owner role please assign the user as owner role.
 9. Go to Azure Active Directory select App registrations under Manage section then click on New Registration.
-10. At the Nmae section provide Contoso Traders, under Supported account types select the first option (Accounts in this organizational directory only (Default Directory only - Single tenant))
+10. At the Name section provide Contoso Traders, under Supported account types select the first option (Accounts in this organizational directory only (Default Directory only - Single tenant))
 11. After selecting web and add the URI as www.contosotraders.com under Redirect URI section, click on register.
 12. Now you have created the service principal in the owner role on Azure Subscription.
 13. Go to Github repository named ContosoTraders, click on Code and Select HTTPS and copy the url, then open Git Bash.